Atif-Mahmud/test-svg/.github/README.md

 **parcel** is an experimental virtual machine for WASM written in zig.

-The honk is heavily inspired by [wamr](https://github.com/bytecodealliance/wasm-micro-runtime).
+parcel is heavily inspired by [wamr](https://github.com/bytecodealliance/wasm-micro-runtime).

 ## how to get started